Revised QCD effects on the $Z\to b\bar{b}$ forward-backward asymmetry in $e^+e^-$ collisions

-The results presented here indicate that further improving the theoretical calculations and reducing the associated QCD systematic uncertainties alone will never solve this long-term discrepancy, because the experimentally measured $\AFBb$ precision is ultimately limited by a dominant 1.5\% statistical uncertainty.
+The results presented here indicate that further improving the theoretical calculations and reducing the associated QCD systematic uncertainties alone will never solve this long-term discrepancy, because the experimentally measured $\AFBb$ precision is ultimately limited by a dominant $\pm$1.5\% statistical uncertainty at LEP.
 Eventual confirmation or resolution of this long-term discrepancy requires therefore a new high-luminosity $\epem$ collider collecting orders-of-magnitude more data at the Z pole.
-At the FCC-ee, with $10^{12}$ Z bosons expected (compared to $10^{7}$ Z's at LEP), the $\AFBb$ measurement will have negligible statistical uncertainties ($\sim$300 times smaller than at LEP, \ie\ amounting to about $\pm$0.005\%), and the experimental systematics will be reduced to the permille level thanks to an optimized control of the detector acceptances, efficiencies, and resolutions~\cite{FCCee}.
-The results of our study (Figs.~\ref{fig:lepton_AFBobs_vs_MC} and \ref{fig:jet_AFBobs_vs_MC}, and Table~\ref{tab:AFBbnew}) indicate that the jet-charge-based analyses have today QCD systematics uncertainties in the 3-permille range, at least twice better than the lepton-charge based extraction.
+At the FCC-ee, with $6\cdot 10^{12}$ Z bosons expected (compared to $2\cdot 10^{7}$ Z's at LEP), the $\AFBb$ measurement will have negligible statistical uncertainties ($\sim$500 times smaller than at LEP, \ie\ amounting to about $\pm$0.005\%), and the experimental systematics will be reduced to the permille level thanks to an optimized control of the detector acceptances, efficiencies, and resolutions~\cite{FCCee}.
+The results of our study (Figs.~\ref{fig:lepton_AFBobs_vs_MC} and \ref{fig:jet_AFBobs_vs_MC}, and Table~\ref{tab:AFBbnew}) indicate that the jet-charge-based analyses have today QCD systematics uncertainties in the 3-permille range, at least twice better than the lepton-charge-based extraction.
 Even with the expected progress in the modeling of soft/collinear and higher-order QCD effects, the latter will still contribute to the systematics uncertainty budget of any $\AFBb$ measurement.
 In order to further reduce the impact of such QCD effects, it has been proposed to impose tighter acollinearity criteria between the reconstructed $b$ jets~\cite{AlcarazMaestre:2020fmp}.
 In any case, improvements of a factor of ten or more in our theoretical numerical control of $b$-, $c$-quark showering and hadronization and higher-order pQCD corrections ---as an integral part of a wider QCD-related experimental program~\cite{Anderle:2017qwx}--- will be needed to precisely measure electroweak observables such as $\AFBbb$ at any future $\epem$ collider running at the Z pole.
-Such improved QCD understanding is key in the quest for indirect signals of new physics through high-precision measurements of multiple SM observables at the FCC-ee~\cite{dEnterria:2019jfn}.